-Returning to my second home – Thursday, January 3, 2019
+Returning to my second home – Thursday, January 3, 2019 (from Patty)

 In the wee hours tomorrow morning, I will begin the long journey back to Rwanda.
 This will be my last month-long visit as a CASIEF volunteer, although no doubt I will return for shorter visits and to help with specific programs.

 The CASIEF-Rwanda program started in 2006, when there were only a few anesthesiologists in the the country.
 There are now 18 anesthesiologists and another 40 residents in training.
 With collaboration among partners in Rwanda, Canada, the USA, Australia, New Zealand and Scotland, great strides have been made in the past 12 years.
 This has included building an anesthesia training curriculum, establishing a multi-disciplinary simulation centre, training over 150 non-physician anesthetists (who provide most anesthesia care away from the urban centres) in SAFE Obstetric anesthesia, implementing a pain management program in Butare (the vast majority of this done by Dr Gaston, who has received international recognition for his accomplishments) and development of the Vital Anesthesia Simulation Training (VAST) Course (a 3-day course of essential anesthesia practices and non-technical skills designed for low-resource settings: https://vastcourse.org).
 This has come from the hard work of many dedicated individuals; it has been a pleasure to collaborate with all of them.
 Anesthesia in Rwanda has gone from being one of the least desired specialties to one where the best applicants are selected.
 The residents are well-qualified and committed to building an excellent anesthesia department.
 Former residents are now the leaders.
 I feel fortunate to have been involved in this work.